On the question of second sound in germanium: A theoretical viewpoint: Direct simulations of the FDTR geometry

 The solutions of the full scattering matrix LBTE are presently restricted to unbound geometries or specularly reflecting boundaries~\cite{hua2014analytical}.
 To simulate a geometry representative of the FDTR experiment with a diffuse boundary, we turn to the Discrete Unified Gas Kinetic Scheme (DUGKS) that is capable of solving the BTE under the RTA and Callaway approximations~\cite{zhang2017unified} with \textit{ab initio} inputs (see Supplemental Material).

-A sizable discrepancy between the phase lag of temperature obtained from solutions to RTA-BTE and HHE is found in germanium at $T$ = 50 K and 300 K (Figure~\ref{fig:4}).
-This discrepancy, in part, is due to the failure of the HHE at high heating frequencies.
+A sizeable discrepancy between the phase lag of temperature obtained from solutions to RTA-BTE (green line in Figure~\ref{fig:4}a) and HHE (blue line in Figure~\ref{fig:4}a) is found in germanium at $T$ = 50 K. This discrepancy, in part, is due to the failure of the HHE at high heating frequencies.
 As shown in Figure~\ref{fig:2}, the BTE solutions begin to deviate from the diffusion and HHE solutions at low to intermediate frequencies ($\omega \tau \approx 0.01$).
 This failure is understood to arise from the breakdown of the assumptions in deriving the HHE which are only valid for very small space and time Knudsen numbers.
 Consequently, the HHE will not be valid for $ \omega \tau>1$, which is the regime where temperature waves, if any, are to be found.

+We also investigate the impact of the initial phonon distribution on phase lag.
+Similar to what was observed in ~\cite{chiloyan2020thermal}, by initially exciting only optical modes or modes with a mean free paths greater than 1 $\mu$m, we observe significant changes in phase lag.
+This suggests that the RTA-BTE contains ample flexibility in modeling deviations from diffusion in germanium.

-More interestingly, the RTA-BTE qualitatively recovers the non-monotonic behaviour of the phase lag, indicating that the use of phase lag alone as the experimental observable is not sufficient for the detection of second sound.
-Therefore, we examine the temperature RTA-BTE profiles (Figure~\ref{fig:5}) at $T$ = 50 K. At $f$ = 100 MHz and 1 GHz, we see that the deviation of phase lag from the diffusion prediction does not necessarily correspond to a wave-like temperature response.
+More interestingly, the RTA-BTE qualitatively recovers the non-monotonic behaviour of the phase lag in both pure crystals and alloys (Figure~\ref{fig:4}b), indicating that the use of phase lag alone as the experimental observable is not sufficient for the detection of second sound.

+Finally, we report the temperature RTA-BTE profiles (Figure~\ref{fig:5}) at $T$ = 50 K. At $f$ = 100 MHz and 1 GHz, we see that the deviation of phase lag from the diffusion prediction does not necessarily correspond to a wave-like temperature response.
 It is only it is only at very high frequencies, $f$ = 10 GHz, which is very near or in the ballistic regime (and consequently far from the validity of the HHE), that wave-like features in the temperature profile can be observed.